 For the lake-scale analysis, we examined the frequency distribution of the fish community infection prevalence according to the sampling method.
 The lake infection prevalence was previously calculated for each lake (i.e., all infected fishes divided by all sampled hosts within each lake), and visualization was made with histograms set at six bins to avoid gaps.
 The distributions were then compared with the maps of the study area showing prevalence gradient in order to look for spatial patterns (e.g., aggregation of infection hotspots/coldspots, hydrological connectivity displaying prevalence gradients).

 For the site-scale analysis, we modeled the relationships between environmental drivers and the community infection prevalence at the transect level (site infection prevalence).
 We used the data from the transect method because it is the only method that allows an accurate association of infection prevalence with all selected environmental variables, thus can best reveal the key drivers of infection prevalence.
 Prior to analysis, we explored the data for outliers in both the response and explanatory variables, for collinearity between explanatory variables, and for non-linearity in the relationships between the response and the explanatory variables following recommendations by Zuur et al. (2009).
 Since our data showed some non-linear patterns, we applied generalized additive models in a mixed-model framework (GAMMs) using the mgcv package (Wood 2017).
 We modeled one environmental variable at a time using a cubic spline (smooth function) and used the lake variable as a random effect to account for spatial clustering of sites from the same lake.
 Maximum likelihood method (method = “ML”) was used for estimating penalties.
 We used a quasi-binomial family distribution because our response variable (site infection prevalence) is a proportion constrained between 0 and 1 and to account for overdispersion in the data.
-The optimal amount of smoothing () and the number basis functions were internally determined by the modeling function from the mgcv package (Wood 2017).
+The optimal amount of smoothing () was internally determined by the modeling function from the mgcv package (Wood 2017) and the number of basis functions (k) was set at 5 for every models to lower chances of overfitting.
 The deviance explained (D2) was used as a measure of model fit.
 The model validations were conducted with gratia package (Simpson 2023) and visualization of partial effects was made with gratia (Simpson 2023) and ggplot2 (Wickham 2016) packages.
+Validation of smooth terms significance was done by drawing an horizontal line through the confidence region (Wood and Augustin 2002).

 RESULTS